“‘Bloom’ by Wednesday!”

 2. Access, read, & share YAA’s 2015 participation materials

-Anyone can go to YAArizona.org or YAA’s Scholastic Art & Writing Awards affiliate page to access, read, and share YAA’s 2015 Scholastic Writing Awards Participation Guide (Art Awards guide coming soon), as well as YAA’s “BLOOM!” classroom poster.
+Anyone can go to YAArizona.org or YAA’s Scholastic Art & Writing Awards affiliate page to access, read, and share YAA’s 2015 Scholastic Writing Awards Participation Guide or its 2015 Scholastic Art Awards Guide.
+For display, print and post YAA’s “BLOOM!” classroom poster.

-Because YAA now accepts entries for art and writing in 28 different categories, pay attention to category-specific submission requirements and remember to:
+Because YAA now accepts entries for art and writing in 28 different Scholastic Awards categories, pay attention to category-specific submission requirements and remember to:

 - Review category descriptions and guidelines.